-Peat conservation: Scottish peatlands are highly valued for their role in climate change amelioration and for this reason efforts are being put into peatland restoration and conservation at great cost to the public purse.
+- Peat conservation: Scottish peatlands are highly valued for their role in climate change amelioration and for this reason efforts are being put into peatland restoration and conservation at great cost to the public purse.
 There has been no peat assessment, giving details of its extent and depth, although there is a great deal of peat in the area.
-Indeed, the Shank of Peats is nearby.
 The presence of peat should influence the route of hillroads, their drainage and the locations for floating roads.
 We note that the use of floating roads is mentioned, but there is no indication of exactly where this would be, their length and whether their potential effectiveness has been assessed in precise locations along the prposed route.
-As this road ascends relatively steep ground it can be assumed that they are unlikely to be suitable or effective as a damage mitigation strategy.

-- Applying the SNH track construction guidance is mentioned, but this strongly recommends against tracks ascending such steep slopes directly, which can cause slumping, erosion and drainage problems.
+As this road ascends relatively steep ground it can be assumed that they are unlikely to be suitable or effective as a damage mitigation strategy. - Applying the SNH track construction guidance is mentioned, but this strongly recommends against tracks ascending such steep slopes directly, which can cause slumping, erosion and drainage problems.
 The application does not apply the guidance in a site specific way. - There is inadequate detail of whether drainage considerations have been assessed, where culverts will be used, or whether there is any risk of impacting on any GWDTEs present. - The use of "designated borrow pits" is mentioned but there are no details of their location, size, and restoration post construction.
 The application also mentions a "shallow borrow pit running parallel with the high side of the proposed track".
 This sounds like a dug out trench, whose sides will over time collapse, and which does not facilitate vegetation restoration [our concerns on this are mentioned below].
 This does not comply with the SNH guidance, which aims to help developers and constructors design sustainable long lived low maintenance tracks that suit their surroundings and cause as little environmental damage as possible. - The proposal appears to be an intention to dig out a road and surface it "with rocks" of unspecified origin.
 The source and nature of such rocks will impact on the final appearance of the road.
 We are all too familiar with unsympathetically coloured roads being visible from miles away due to their inappropriate surface material.
-Surfaces should be of local origin. - It is proposed to raise and camber the road, again, such design features further increase the visual impact of the road in the landscape. - The proposed route follows a rising traverse across a steepish slope.
-Specific techniques should be used on such a slope to reduce the likelihood of slumping and erosion, such as a well designed "cut and fill", as described in the SNH track construction guidance the Applicant's agents have not addressed this. - It is suggested that the existing vegetation will be removed [how?
+Surfaces should be of local origin. - It is proposed to raise and camber the road, again, such design features further increase the visual impact of the road in the landscape. - It is suggested that the existing vegetation will be removed [how?
 Much of this route is on blanket bog] and re-used on completion of construction but there are no details of how the vegetation will be stored and healthily maintained so that it will be re-usable.
 This is very unsatisfactory, as well as having implications for track width in the construction phase.
-There should also be a central strip in the road of local vegetation species to help the road to blend in with the landscape to some extent. - The proposed track width is excessive and there are no details of turning circle. - The proposed route follows a line in close proximity to Burn of Glansie and Burn of Corscarie.
-There are no details of silting avoidance techniques. - The application does not specify any particular strategies to avoid pollution, avoidance of contamination of surface water from construction activities and the plant machinery to be used, the storage of materials etc.
+There should also be a central strip in the road of local vegetation species to help the road to blend in with the landscape to some extent. - The proposed track width is excessive and there are no details of turning circle. - The proposed route follows a line alongside a burn.
+There are no details of silting avoidance techniques.

+• The application does not specify any particular strategies to avoid pollution, avoidance of contamination of surface water from construction activities and the plant machinery to be used, the storage of materials etc.

-SWLG considers this to be a very inadequate PN/PA which in our view should instead be a full application that addresses the various concerns we outline above.
+SWLG considers this to be a very inadequate PN which in our view should instead be a full application that addresses the various concerns we outline above.
 I should appreciate it if you would put this letter on your portal together with the associated other communications and representations.